10 Ways to Help You Manage a High-Performing Virtual Team

 A survey from US-based Enterprise Technology Research (ETR) showed that the percentage of workers that would permanently work from home is expected to double in 2021.
 The reason?
 Decision-makers say productivity has increased amid stay-at-home orders.

 But how would you ensure a high-performing virtual team amid multiple distractions online and offline?
+Small business owners and clients should have a good working relationship to stay on top of their game.
+Effectively managing your virtual assistant may lead to growing your business real-time.

 As the leader of a virtual team, it’s part of your task to establish your goals.
 It’s also imperative to lay down the roles for each member of the group.